 - Bake for 12-13 minutes, until golden brown.

-- While doughnuts are cooling, make the glaze.
-Whisk together the powdered sugar, lemon juice and vanilla extract.
+- Whisk together ½ cup powdered sugar, 2 Tablespoons lemon juice and ¼ teaspoon vanilla extract.
 Add more sugar if you want a thicker glaze.

 - Dip cooled donuts in the glaze and grate additional lemon zest on top of the doughnuts, if desired.